jennaristila/jennaristila.github.io/en/2_bio.md

 ![Concert photo](../../images/punahilkka.jpg)

-__Soprano, recorder and piano__ in various combinations and arrangements was heard in Kannelmäki during the summer.
-Soprano Milla Mäkinen, recorder player Juho Myllylä and Ristilä created an experimental program that took you smoothly from folk songs through Puccini to jazz.

 __Jääkausi -chamber opera__ was a joint effort of the Start-up Opera Group, and it was performed in the Sibelius Academy concert series and in Hietsun Paviljonki.
 Ristilä was the artistic leader and the pianist of the group; the opera was composed and conducted by Itzam Zapata, libretto written by Juho Gröndahl, stage director Eljas Liinamaa and visual designer Eero Erkamo taking charge of the visuals; and on stage performing the sopranos Milla Mäkinen and Anna-Maija Oka.
 Ristilä wrote a blog about the creative process: [startupopera.blogspot.fi](http://startupopera.blogspot.fi).